shefHauwanga/MARTA-bus-tracker/README.md

 MARTA-bus-tracker
 =================

-A live map of Atlanta's Bus System.
+A live map of Atlanta's main Bus System.